aigrowthtools/aigrowthtools.github.io/_tabs/terms-and-conditions.md

 ---

-## Terms and Conditions — AI Growth Tools
+## Terms and Conditions — AI Tool Growth

-Welcome to **AI Growth Tools**.
+Welcome to **AI Tool Growth**.
 These Terms and Conditions ("Terms") govern your access to and use of our website located at this domain and all associated content, pages, and features.

 By accessing or using this website, you confirm that you have read, understood, and agree to be legally bound by these Terms.
 If you do not agree with any part of these Terms, you must discontinue use of this website immediately.